 Where the carrying amount of an asset exceeds its recoverable service amount, the asset is considered impaired and is written down to its recoverable service amount.
-Impairment losses are recognised in the Consolidated Statement of Comprehensive Revenue and Expenses.
+Impairment losses are recognised in the Consolidated Statement of Comprehensive Revenue and Expense.

-(f) Impairment of financial assets
+f.
+Impairment of financial assets

 The Group's financial assets are classified as loans and receivables and are assessed at each reporting date to determine whether there is objective evidence that they are impaired.
 Objective evidence that financial assets are impaired includes default or delinquency by the counterparty.
 The Group considers evidence of impairment for financial assets measured at amortised costs at a specific level.
 An impairment loss is calculated as the difference between its carrying amount and the present value of the estimated future cash flows discounted at the asset's original effective interest rate.
-Impairment losses are recognised in surplus/deficit and reflected in an allowance account against the financial asset.
-When an event occurring after the impairment causes the impairment loss to be reduced, the decrease in impairment loss is reversed through comprehensive revenue and expense.
+Impairment losses are recognised in the Statement of Comprehensive Revenue and Expense and reflected in an allowance account against the financial asset.
+When an event occurring after the impairment causes the impairment loss to be reduced, the decrease in impairment loss is reversed through surplus and deficit.